getarunks/ScreenerAndCharting/README.md

-# ScreenerAndCharting
+# screener
-Fundamental screener and technical charting
+A stock screener to filter good stocks